 The facilities we use will provide you with a great learning environment, where all of your skills will come together.
 During the work placements, you will be assessed by one our trainers to determine your competence (see assessment tab).
 Work placements are Monday – Friday and are usually morning shifts from 6.00am to 3.30pm.

 Casey College has a flexible learning approach which allows you, up to 12 months to complete this qualification.
 This means that you do not have to complete your qualification in the estimated time frame of 15 weeks as stated above.
 Individual arrangements can be made, should you require assistance, please speak with your training consultant.

 Casey College believes that a varied approach to learning is the way to accomplish great outcomes.
 During your learning experience you will have the opportunity learn and practice using a number of different delivery modes including:

 - Face to Face classes

 You will be able to practice all of the skills in our training rooms that are equipped with a full size training manikin, hospital beds and all other equipment that you will be using at work placement.
 This ensures that you will feel confident and competent before going out into the workplace.

-Some of you may already have prior learning that may be able to be used towards RPL (Recognition of Prior Learning) to find out more information please contact the Casey College office.
+Some of you may already have prior learning that may be able to be used towards Recognition, to find out more information please contact the Casey College office.

 Costs & Dates